jwerts/jwerts.github.io/source/_posts/2014-04-01-arcpy-rename-fields.markdown

 comments: true
 categories: [python arcmap arcpy]
 ---
 In ArcMap 10.2.1, esri finally added a tool to allow renaming of fields (Data Management -> Alter Field).

+{% img left /images/arcpy_rename_field_alter_field_tool.PNG 350 350 'alter field tool' 'images' %}

 This works well for a single field, but you may still be on 10.0/10.1, want to rename several fields at once, or would prefer not to rename the fields in-place.

 Here's a great function for renaming fields (and maintaining their order).
 It can be used in the python console.